eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 cp -r work_lab1 work_lab2
 cd work_lab2
 ```
-Lets clean this directory and get rid of our outputs from Lab 1:
+Let's clean this directory and get rid of our outputs from Lab 1:

 ```bash
 ./clean